The Task Force on Climate-Related Financial Disclosures (TCFD)

 The Blueprint to a Sustainable Future

-The Task Force on Climate-related Financial Disclosures (TCFD) is a framework released in 2017 by the Financial Stability Board (FSB), an international organization that promotes financial stability.
-The TCFD, chaired by Micheal Bloomberg, the founder and owner of Bloomberg LP, was established at the request of G20 Finance Ministers and Mark Carney, chair of FSB and the former governor of the Banks of England and Canada, under the premise of providing common principles for companies and other organizations to disclose information on the risks and opportunities associated with climate change.
+The Task Force on Climate-related Financial Disclosures (TCFD) is a framework released in 2017 by the Financial Stability Board (FSB), an international organisation that promotes financial stability.
+The TCFD, chaired by Micheal Bloomberg, the founder and owner of Bloomberg LP, was established at the request of G20 Finance Ministers and Mark Carney, chair of FSB and the former governor of the Banks of England and Canada, under the premise of providing common principles for companies and other organisations to disclose information on the risks and opportunities associated with climate change.

 In recent years, there has been an increased awareness of the financial risks posed by climate change and a growing demand from investors for more transparency from companies about their climate-related activities.
 Previously voluntary, TCFD reporting requirements are now in the process of becoming mandatory in several jurisdictions as a result of the rising demand for sustainability disclosures.